Radio communication equipment for pleasure craft

 Most receivers allow you to either record or print the information.

 You need to register your EPIRB so that full details of your boat are known if it's activated.
-Registration is free – do it online or download an application form.
+Registration is free.

 Communication equipment for off-shore voyages